bbc/gourmet-sentence-pairs-evaluation/README.md

 ### Database

 The app uses DynamoDB to store data.
 This is cloudformed.
 To make changes to the database update the [./infrastructure/src/dynamoDB.py](./infrastructure/src/dynamoDB.py) and run `make templates/dynamoDB.json` from inside the `infrastructure` directory.

+### DNS

+To make changes to the DNS template.
+Update the [./infrastructure/src/dns.py](./infrastructure/src/dns.py) and run `make templates/dns.json` from inside the `infrastructure` directory.